jota12x/pycon-jp-2026-docs/README.md

 ### JLPT N1

-My studied followed the order of the books below.
+My studies followed the order of the books below.
 I recommend starting the Shinkanzen after finishing the easier Sou Matome.
 In six months time, I couldn't finish the grammar book.

 - Sou Matome N1 series (I avoided the listening book)
 - Try N1 Grammar (a little outdated, but still useful)